brklntmhwk/leptos-practice/README.md

 All steps you need to take beforehand are the followings:

-**~🏗 Under construction...~**
+**- 🏗 Under construction... -**

 ## Notes
-### Specify which host to look up for database
+### Some modifications needed along the way of Postgres Tutorial
-In [the original tutorial](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-linux/), you need to modify some commands: Specify which host to look up for database.
+In [the original tutorial](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-linux/), you need to modify some commands.
 These are the list of it.
+#### Modify the curl command of downloading the sample DB zip
 -  How to download the sample db zip file is described as:
 ```
 curl -O https://sp.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip